 The Safety Committee’s mission is to affirm the belief that our congregation must maintain a safe and secure atmosphere where people will feel welcome.
 This is a small committee which meets only when issues arise that require our attention.

 The Stewardship Committee fosters a spirit of generosity and shared financial responsibility in our church community.
 We develop ways of raising the revenue necessary to carry out the church’s mission.
 In 2016 a sub-committee of the Stewardship Committee, “Planned Giving,” was established to support the long-term financial health of the church by encouraging bequests and other planned gifts, and by providing members and friends with the information and tools to facilitate such giving.

 Welcoming Congregation Committee

 The Welcoming Congregation Committee works to help UCM be ever more friendly to members of the LGBTQ+ community.
 The Committee meets monthly during the church year and welcomes any interested individuals to attend meetings.
 In addition, the Committee encourages ideas, comments, and questions which can be sent to Committee Chair Nancy Schulz.
 Other members of the Committee are: Anne Ferguson, Phil Morse, Ellie Peters, Lindsay Wade and Ruth Witte.

 Worship & Arts Committee

-The Worship & Arts Committee is the steward of the Sunday service.
-In collaboration with the minister, music director and religious education director, we strive to ensure that elements of the service — music, meditation and prayer, joys and concerns, readings, announcements, the sermon — nurture each person’s spiritual journey.
-The committee is responsible for assuring the pulpit is full on Sundays when the minister is away, whether by guests or with special services led by members of the church.
+The Worship & Arts Committee serves as the stewards of the Sunday service.
+In collaboration with the minister, music director, and director of lifespan spiritual exploration, we strive to ensure that elements of the service — music, meditation and prayer, joys and concerns, readings, announcements, and the sermon — nurture each person’s spiritual journey.
+This committee is responsible for assuring the pulpit is filled on Sundays when the minister is away, whether by guests or with special services led by members of the church.
 We coordinate service elements such as flowers, candles, and multimedia offerings with a dedicated budget.